December 11, 2017

 Rob is a creative writer and media manager, and now writes for Bleacher Report.

 A Manchester United fan of 30 years, Rob is a season ticket holder and writes for the prestigious Red News publication - The oldest MUFC fanzine still in circulation.

-Rob is the founder of popular Man Utd website The Faithful and also writes for B/R's exciting Breaking News Team, covering a wide variety of sports and subject matter.
+Rob is the founder of popular Man Utd website The Faithful and writes for B/R's exciting Breaking News Team, covering a wide variety of sports and subject matter.